docent-net/maciej.lasyk.info/pelican/content/2019/2019-02-14-mysql-mariadb-multi-master-replication.md

 **RESET MASTER** (run this on master)

-1. Resetting one slave in order to recreate and reconfigure particular
+##### Resetting one slave

+E.g. in order to recreate and reconfigure particular replication:
-replication:

   1. **RESET SLAVE 'master_name' all**
   1. afterwards you need to **STOP ALL SLAVES;**
   1. set proper **gtid_slave_pos** by **SET GLOBAL... (check current GTID and replace the incorrect part with the proper one)
   1. again **CHANGE MASTER...** and **START SLAVE master_name;**

-1. If you encounter replication error and resolve it somehow than in order to skip it you will need to:
+##### If you encounter replication error

+... and resolve it somehow than in order to skip it you will need to:

   1. **STOP SLAVE 'master_name';
   1. SET GLOBAL SQL_SLAVE_SKIP_COUNTER = 1;
   1. START SLAVE 'master_name';**